Zalatis/StreamLabs-Assets/README.md

 # StreamLabs-Assets

-As an alternative to StreamLabels there is also https://github.com/Zalatis/StreamLabels-alternative
+As an alternative of StreamLabels there is also https://github.com/Zalatis/StreamLabels-alternative